pnkfelix/krabcake/README.md

 +-- krabcake-rustc/ (not yet done): this is where the fork of rustc that holds the KSAN support will go.
 ```

-The main thing we want to emphasize about the above diagram is that the bulk of development should happen in one of three places:
+The main thing we want to emphasize about the above diagram is that the bulk of development should happen in one of four places:

-* krabcake-vg/krabcake/rs_hello
+* `krabcake-vg/krabcake/rs_hello`: this is where the "business logic" resides.
+It handles the core checks (e.g. that an access via a `&mut`-reference actually has the right to perform that operation).
+It also handles creating initial shadow state values (and computing new shadow state values from existing ones), and all other Krabcake client request implementations (for example, we currently have operations that allow one to extract the tag associated with a pointer-value, or the item-stack associated with a memory address)
+* `krabcake-vg/krabcake/kc_main.c`: contains 1. entry point, 2. the VEX-to-VEX transformation logic (whose generated code sometimes include calls dispatching to functions in `rs_hello/`), and 3. a client request shim that dispatches to routines in `rs_hello/`.
+* `kc/test_dependencies/`: the macros and utility methods here provide a way for the regression tests to communicate with the Valgrind Krabcake tool.
+They follow procotols are shared with the client requests in `rs_hello/`.
+* `krabcake-rustc/`: not yet provided (see "KSAN is not yet done" below), but will eventually be a fork of `rustc` that will inject the client request interactions that are today instead provided manual invocations of macros and methods provided by `kc/test_dependencies/`.

 ### KSAN is not yet done